oslofjord-twin/Oslofjord-init/README.md

 To get the latest version, run `git pull --recurse-submodules`.

 To update the submodule sources to the latest upstream version, run the following command: `git submodule update --remote --merge`, commit and push the resulting changes.

+To run after changing source code, use this command: `docker compose up --build`